aligit/TokenizedBallot/report.md

     to: 0xF40cfBaaB1E3f4035c9D88cc97BE2445cB6EF7cf
     with voting power of 1000000000000000000000000
 ```

+Before testing delegating to another person, I self delegated to my self in
+order to be compliant with ERC20Votes.

 After Delegate.ts call on the token contract the person who ran the script will
 see his addressed being replaced in voters.json by the delegatee.